 Rachel holds an MA in economics from the University of Cambridge.

-Chris is an experienced Director who leads the investor and developer service line for the UK Life Sciences group at JLL.
+Chris leads the UK Life Sciences group at JLL.
 Over the past 10 years Chris has provided independent, research led advice on mixed-use development schemes with a focus on science on behalf of landowners, developers and investors in London, the UK and internationally.

 He has become a recognised expert on the life sciences market with a strong understanding of the sector, emerging trends and how this translates to new build development.
 His expertise comprises development consultancy, appraisal and transactional advice, with a clear focus on developing delivery and funding models for clients.